 You can (and should) enjoy the film even while recognizing the insensitivity and western arrogance.
 In fact, the film so frankly acknowledges and confronts Caron’s hypocrisy that you can mentally extend the theme in ways the filmmakers surely never intended.
 But even if you can’t, the glow of Harlow, the heat of her chemistry with Gable, the strength and grace of Astor, and the exotic fantasy of uninhibited jungle love among the American expatriates is irresistible.

-Also on DVD from Warner Archive and on SVOD through Amazon Video, iTunes, GooglePlay and/or other services.
+On DVD from Warner Archive and on SVOD through Amazon Video, iTunes, GooglePlay and/or other services.
 Availability may vary by service.

 Red Dust [DVD]